learn-co-curriculum/fe-css-fundamentals/README.md

 ### What Is The Purpose of CSS?

 CSS stands for Cascading Style Sheet.
-Cascading because it can apply to multiple elements across many pages, and style sheet because it is a single body of code that adds style across the many pages it effects.
-If we imagine the HTML as the structure of a house, the brick and motar, the walls, the ceilings, the roof.
-The CSS paints the walls and arranges the furniture.
+Cascading because it can apply to multiple elements across many pages, and style sheet because it is a single body of code that adds style across the many pages it affects.
+We can imagine the HTML as the structure of a house, the brick and mortar, the walls, the ceilings, the roof.
+The CSS then paints the walls and arranges the furniture.
 It is the decorator that breathes color, typographic style, and positioning of elements among other things.
 It was created as an easier way to style our pages from a single location.

 ### Syntax